Dashron v6 is live, using the latest roads.js 8.0.0 and a brand new framework pattern.

 • Just as I like my rendering logic closer to my templates, having my CSS closer to my HTML has reduced interruptions, as I no longer have to jump between many files at once for minor tweaks.

 On top of this I use Daisy, a css component library built specifically to work with Tailwind.
-Daisy allows me to easily pull in well designed UI components without having to depend on huge react component libraries.
+Daisy offers well designed UI components without having to depend on huge react component libraries.
 I just throw in the proper classes and everything looks great.

 Posted on 10/25/2023